griffincon/griffincon.github.io/schedule.md

 ### William & Mary Costuming Club
 Wherever there are children with internet access, there are bound to be regrettable post histories.
 From terrible fanfiction to homemade music videos, join the W&M Cosplay Club as they explore their internet blunder years with this show & tell style panel.
 Anyone who attends this panel is encouraged to take the stage and share their own photos, videos, and other embarrassing memories.

-## Cosplay During the Pandemic
+## Alternate History: a brief introduction
-### William & Mary Costuming Club
+### Alexander Wallace
-The COVID-19 pandemic has had a profound impact on everyone who enjoys convention culture, including the cosplay community.
-Join the W&M Cosplay Club as they address how to keep up with your craft during difficult times, and premiere the socially distanced masquerade video they created over the course of the school year, "Dating SMASH!"
-The panel and screening will be followed by a Q&A session with members of the club.
+An introduction to the genre of alternate history in various media.

 ## Closet Cosplay Olympics
 ### William & Mary Costuming Club
 Want to test your dress-up skills on the fly?
 Join the W&M Cosplay Club for this fast-paced, competition-style panel.
 Participants will be given a broad theme and five minutes to put together a cosplay look using only items and garments from their home

-## Alternate History: a brief introduction
+## Polish fandom 101
-### Alexander Wallace
+### Marcin "Alqua" Klak

-An introduction to the genre of alternate history in various media.
+Have you ever thought how does the fandom look in different countries?
+If yes this talk may give you a glimpse of the fandom in Poland.
+You will get the opportunity to take a look at Polish cons, learn about local writers other than Stanisław Lem and Andrzej Sapkowski, and lastly ask any questions.

 ## Introduction to Japanese Alternative Fashion
 ### Shay Merker